AmirEfi/Digital-System-Design/README.md

 This repository is for my DSD course.

-I had 4 HWs for this course as you can see:
+I had 4 assignments for this course as you can see:

 HW1: 8-bit Concurrent Multiplier